“Art-making is learned by immersion.” – Jane Hirschfeld

-We are a literary press that publishes fiction, nonfiction, poetry, and youth literature from picture books to young adult, with our imprint Sprouts for Kids being used for our picture books and for our younger readers books (like our award-winning Josie Goes Green series).
+We are a literary press that publishes fiction, nonfiction, poetry, and youth literature from picture books to young adult, with our imprint Sprouts for Kids being used for our picture books for younger readers (like our award-winning Josie Goes Green series).

 We also have a new imprint called Green Place Books that curates books that tell literary and compelling stories with a focus on writing about place—these books are more personal stories/memoir and biographies.

-Our annual Howard Frank Mosher First Novel Prize is a publication prize is for a novelist or short story writer from Vermont, or one who writes about Vermont and/or the themes that resonate so well with Howard’s work: love, friendship, forgiveness, nature, Vermont, solitude, that are part of Howard ‘s literary legacy.
+Our annual Howard Frank Mosher First Novel and Short Story Prize is a publication prize is for a novelist or short story writer from Vermont, or one who writes about Vermont and/or the themes that resonate so well with Howard’s work: love, friendship, forgiveness, nature, Vermont, solitude, that are part of Howard ‘s literary legacy.
 The link to submit (fee applies) is on our Book Submittable page: Here is the link.